-We have audited the accompanying consolidated balance sheets of Washington Real Estate Investment Trust and Subsidiaries as of December 31, 2015 and 2014, and the related consolidated statements of income, comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2015.
+We have audited the accompanying consolidated balance sheets of Washington Real Estate Investment Trust and Subsidiaries as of December 31, 2016 and 2015, and the related consolidated statements of income, comprehensive income, equity, and cash flows for each of the three years in the period ended December 31, 2016.
 Our audits also included the financial statement schedules listed in the Index at Item 15(A).
 These financial statements and schedules are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedules based on our audits.